Your doctor may recommend laparoscopic surgery to repair a ventral incisional hernia.

 Symptoms such as pain, vomiting, and constipation may occur.

-Next, your surgeon will make another incision and insert another small port.
+Next, your surgeon will make another incision near your umbilicus or belly button and insert another small port.

 Next, your surgeon will insert narrow surgical instruments through these ports to begin the repair.